MichaelBelousov/graphl/ide-prototype/README.md

-Bindings to embed the Grappl IDE in the browser.
+Bindings to embed the Graphl IDE in the browser.

 See [https://graphl.tech](https://graphl.tech) for more.